Passages · 1 Corinthians 13:1-13

 13:1 Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 13:2 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.
 13:3 And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity, it profiteth me nothing.
 13:4 Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up, 13:5 Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; 13:6 Rejoiceth not in iniquity, but rejoiceth in the truth; 13:7 Beareth all things, believeth all things, hopeth all things, endureth all things.
 13:8 Charity never faileth: but whether there be prophecies, they shall fail; whether there be tongues, they shall cease; whether there be knowledge, it shall vanish away.
 13:9 For we know in part, and we prophesy in part.
 13:10 But when that which is perfect is come, then that which is in part shall be done away.
 13:11 When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.
 13:12 For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.
 13:13 And now abideth faith, hope, charity, these three; but the greatest of these is charity.

-The Corinthian church Paul is writing to was divided on nearly every front the letter touches: which leader was best (1:12), whose knowledge about idol meat was correct (8:1-13), whose conduct at the shared meal was acceptable (11:17-22), and — in the chapters surrounding this one — whose spiritual gifts were more impressive (12:14-30).
-Chapter 13 interrupts that last dispute deliberately: the interruption is the point.
-Love is not one more gift in the list; it is the criterion for evaluating all of them, and every worship instruction in chapter 14 assumes it.
+The Corinthian church was divided on nearly every front the letter touches — which leader was best, whose knowledge was right, whose conduct at the shared meal was acceptable, and, in the chapters around this one, whose gifts were more impressive.
+Chapter 13 interrupts that last dispute on purpose.
+The interruption is the point: love is not one more gift in the list, it is the measure of all of them, and everything Paul says about worship in chapter 14 assumes it.

-"In a mirror, dimly" (13:12) — literally "in a riddle," en ainigmati.
-The phrase echoes Numbers 12:8, where God speaks to ordinary prophets in riddles but to Moses "mouth to mouth, clearly."
-Paul places the whole community — its gifted prophets included — in the pre-Mosaic seeing-position, with face-to-face clarity promised to all in the age to come.
+"In a mirror, dimly" (13:12) — literally "in a riddle" (en ainigmati).
+Mirrors of the period were polished metal, so the seeing is indirect — a reflection, not the thing itself.
+And the riddle points back to Numbers 12:8, where God speaks to other prophets in riddles but to Moses "mouth to mouth, clearly."
+Paul places the whole community, its gifted prophets included, in the riddle-reading position for now — with the face-to-face clarity promised to everyone in the age to come.
 A chapter correcting status competition quietly levels the statuses.

 Start your 7-day free trial →$7.99/month (early access) · cancel anytime